AlexanderMarriott/milestone-project-1/readme/README.md

 ## Introduction

-This is a website for a company called New Forward Care as part of the Codeinstitute Milestone 1 Project. they specilise in supporting adults with autism and mental health issues.
+This is a website for a company called New Forward Care as part of the Codeinstitute Milestone 1 Project. they specialise in supporting adults with autism and mental health issues.

 Place holder images have been used in place of the real directors just for the purpose of this project.

 ## Project Goals

-The goal of this project was to build a clear, informative, welcoming, responive and easy to use platform that illustrates to the best of its ability the services offered by New Forward Care LTD, whilst also fulfilling all the criteria of the Code Institute Milestone 1 Project.
+The goal of this project was to build a clear, informative, welcoming, responsive and easy to use platform that illustrates to the best of its ability the services offered by New Forward Care LTD, whilst also fulfilling all the criteria of the Code Institute Milestone 1 Project.

 ## Deployment